Archibald Weigall: Early life and military career

 Educated at Wellington College, Berkshire, and the Royal Agricultural College, Cirencester, Weigall became an estate manager.

 He joined the 3rd (Militia) Battalion of the Northamptonshire Regiment (the Northampton and Rutland Militia).
 He was promoted to captain on 4 April 1902, when the battalion left for South Africa as reinforcement for what turned out to be the last stages of the Second Boer War.
 Following the end of the war in June 1902, Weigall and the other men of the 3rd battalion left Cape Town on the SS Scot in early September, and returned to Northampton after arrival in the United Kingdom later the same month.
 He was later promoted to major.
 In World War I, he served with the Northamptonshire Regiment and on the Staff, finishing with the rank of lieutenant colonel.

 Political career

-Captain Archibald G. Weigall unsuccessfully fought the seat of Gainsborough for the Conservatives at the December 1910 general election.
+Weigall unsuccessfully fought the seat of Gainsborough for the Conservatives at the December 1910 general election.

 He stood successfully in a by-election at Horncastle in Lincolnshire on 16 February 1911.
-The by-election was caused by the sitting Conservative MP Lord Willoughby de Eresby, who had held Horncastle at each election since 1895 succeeding to the peerage on the death of his father, Earl Ancaster.
-He received 4,955 votes, with a majority of 107 over the Liberal, Frederick Caesar Linfield.
+The by-election was caused by the sitting Conservative MP Lord Willoughby de Eresby, who had held Horncastle at each election since 1895, succeeding to the peerage on the death of his father, the Earl of Ancaster.
+Weigall received 4,955 votes, with a majority of 107 over the Liberal candidate, Frederick Linfield.

-He remained an MP until he resigned in 1920 to become Governor.
+He remained an MP until he resigned in 1920 to become Governor of South Australia.